-On March 8, 2012, the New York State Department of Environmental Conservation (DEC) and DEP signed a groundbreaking agreement to reduce combined sewer overflows using a hybrid green and gray infrastructure approach.
+On March 8, 2012, the New York State Department of Environmental Conservation (DEC) and DEP signed a groundbreaking agreement to reduce Combined Sewer Overflows (CSOs) using a hybrid green and gray infrastructure approach.
 As part of this agreement, DEP will develop 10 waterbody-specific Long Term Control Plans plus 1 citywide LTCP to reduce CSOs and improve water quality in NYC’s waterbodies and waterways.
-The goal of each Long Term Control Plan (LTCP) is to identify appropriate combined sewer overflow (CSO) controls necessary to achieve waterbody-specific water quality standards, consistent with the Federal CSO Policy and the water quality goals of the Clean Water Act (CWA).
+The goal of each Long Term Control Plan (LTCP) is to identify the appropriate CSO controls necessary to achieve waterbody-specific water quality standards, consistent with the Federal CSO Policy and the water quality goals of the Clean Water Act.

 To learn more about the City’s LTCPs and efforts to improve water quality, download Improving New York City’s Waterways – Reducing the Impacts of CSOs.

 If you wish to submit comments on the LTCP or would like to receive LTCP Program announcements, please email email@example.com.